JeffIrwin/mandelbrotZoom/README.md

 # mandelbrotZoom
 Animate a zoom into the Mandelbrot set, in Fortran!

+Read the blog post on some of the techniques here:  https://www.jeffirwin.xyz/posts/2021-12-11-a

 ## Prerequisites
 - [gfortran](http://www.mingw.org/) (other Fortran compilers may work)
 - [ffmpeg](https://www.ffmpeg.org/download.html)